 Our objective is to identify safety issues that underlie deviations from standards and correct them as effectively, quickly, and efficiently as possible.
-Our view of compliance stresses a problem-solving approach (i.e., engagement, root-cause analysis, transparency, and information exchange) where the goal is to enhance the safety performance of individuals and organizations.
+Our approach to compliance stresses a collaborative problem-solving approach (i.e., engagement, root-cause analysis, transparency, and information exchange) where the goal is to enhance the safety performance of individuals and organizations.
 An open and transparent exchange of information requires mutual cooperation and trust that can be challenging to achieve in a traditional, enforcement-focused regulatory model.

-The FAA's new approach to compliance furthered the evolution toward a "just culture."
+The FAA's approach to compliance furthers the evolution toward a "just culture."
 The concept of a "just culture" is one that has both an expectation of, and an appreciation for, self-disclosure of errors.
 A "just culture" allows for due consideration of honest mistakes, especially in a complex environment like the National Airspace System (NAS).
-But even unintentional errors can have a serious adverse impact on safety, and so we must ensure that the underlying safety concern is fixed in all cases.
+But even unintentional errors can have a serious adverse impact on safety, so we must ensure that the underlying safety concern is fixed every time.

 Under the Compliance Program, the goal is to achieve rapid compliance, to eliminate a safety risk or deviation, and to ensure positive and permanent changes.
-As such, enforcement in many cases will not be used as the first tool in the toolbox.
+As such, while enforcement action remains a tool when necessary, it is not always the item in the toolbox.

 Examples of Compliance Actions include on-the-spot corrections, counseling, and additional training (including remedial training).
 The purpose of a Compliance Action is to restore compliance and to identify and correct the underlying causes that led to the deviation.
-It is intended to be used as an open and transparent safety information exchange between FAA personnel and you.
+It is intended to be used as an open and transparent safety information exchange between you and FAA personnel.

-Generally, if you are qualified and both willing and able to cooperate, the FAA will resolve the issue with a Compliance Action.
-In contrast, discovery of behavior indicating an unwillingness or inability to comply may result in enforcement, Likewise, evidence that supports an intentional deviation, reckless or criminal behavior, or other significant safety risk, would preclude d an individual or organization as ineligible for a Compliance Action.
+Generally, if you are qualified and both willing and able to cooperate, FAA will resolve the issue with a Compliance Action.
+In contrast, discovery of behavior indicating an unwillingness or inability to comply may result in enforcement action, Likewise, evidence that supports an intentional deviation, reckless or criminal behavior, or other significant safety risk, would rule out an individual or organization as eligible for a Compliance Action.

 An overarching goal of the Compliance Program is to foster an open, problem-solving approach that allow safety problems to be understood through proactive exchange of information and effective compliance.